kg583/5MAT/README.md

 - 5MAT programs can be made "readable" using the `~\n` directive, though the driver currently cannot parse these from STDIN.
 - Comments may be inserted via unreachable pathways, e.g. `~1[COMMENT HERE~]`.

-## Turing-Completeness
+## Turing Completeness

-A proof of 5MAT's Turing-completeness exists via `samples/bct.5mat`, which can interpret an arbitrary [bitwise cyclic tag](https://esolangs.org/wiki/Bitwise_Cyclic_Tag).
+A proof of 5MAT's Turing completeness exists via `samples/bct.5mat`, which can interpret an arbitrary [bitwise cyclic tag](https://esolangs.org/wiki/Bitwise_Cyclic_Tag).
 BCTs can emulate any cyclic tag system, which in turn can emulate Turing machines.

 ```
 ~:[~%10100111~;~]~1[ The data string is stored in the output section of the tape, with a preceding newline. ~]~